dm3-org/dm3/README.md

 ```

 ### Sign In
-To be compliant with the secure principle ENS Mail should never control an Ethereum account's private key.
+To be compliant with the secure principle dm3 should never control an Ethereum account's private key.
 Therefore new key pairs need to be created to encrypt and sign messages.
 These key pairs need to be associated with an Ethereum account.

 There are two possibilities to associate an Ethereum account with newly created key pairs: